15 Jobs AI Will Replace by 2030 | Gaper.io

 2025-2028

 Tax preparation for standard individual filers is already largely automated.
 AI-enhanced platforms now handle deduction identification, multi-state filings, and exception flagging without human guidance.
-Intuit’s generative AI features and Harvey’s legal-tax AI are pushing further into complex filings.
-The non-licensed segment of this occupation – the majority of the 72,000 workers – faces near-complete displacement.
+Intuit’s generative AI features push further into complex filing scenarios.
+The non-licensed segment of tax preparation, which represents the majority of 72,000 workers in this occupation, faces near-complete displacement by 2028.

 Job #04